Worms, Germany

 A pre-Roman foundation, Worms is one of the oldest cities in northern Europe.
 It was the capital of the Kingdom of the Burgundians in the early fifth century, hence is the scene of the medieval legends referring to this period, notably the first part of the Nibelungenlied.

 Worms has been a Roman Catholic bishopric since at least 614, and was an important palatinate of Charlemagne.
 Worms Cathedral is one of the imperial cathedrals and among the finest examples of Romanesque architecture in Germany.
 Worms prospered in the High Middle Ages as an imperial free city.
 Among more than a hundred imperial diets held at Worms, the Diet of 1521 (commonly known as the Diet of Worms) ended with the Edict of Worms, in which Martin Luther was declared a heretic.
 Worms is also one of the historical ShUM-cities as a cultural center of Jewish life in Europe during the Middle Ages.
 Its Jewish sites (along with those in Speyer and Mainz) were inscribed on the UNESCO World Heritage List in 2021.

 Today, the city is an industrial centre and is famed as the origin of Liebfraumilch wine.
 Its other industries include chemicals, metal goods, and fodder.

+Name

+Worms's name is of Celtic origin: Borbetomagus meant "settlement in a watery area".
+This was eventually transformed into the Latin name Vormatia, in use since the 6th century, which was preserved in the Medieval Hebrew form Vermayza (ורמייזא) and the contemporary Polish form Wormacja.

+According to a legend printed in the 17th century in the book Ma'aseh Nisim by Juspa Schammes, the origin of the city's name is attributed to the mythical creature lint-wurm.
+This creature, resembling a snake and a worm, arrived in the city of Germisa and terrorized its inhabitants.
+Every day, the people held a lottery to determine which of them would be sacrificed to the lint-wurm in order to spare the city from destruction.
+Eventually, the lot fell on the queen.
+One of the city's heroes refused to allow her to sacrifice herself and offered to replace her on the condition that if he survived, she would marry him.
+The queen agreed, and he donned iron armor.
+After the lint-wurm swallowed him, he cut his way out from the inside and killed it.
+He married the queen, became king, and renamed the city to Worms to commemorate this tale.

 Geography

-Geographic location

 Worms is located on the west bank of the River Rhine between the cities of Ludwigshafen and Mainz.
 On the northern edge of the city, the Pfrimm flows into the Rhine, and on the southern edge, the Eisbach flows into the Rhine.